usc-sail/fed-ser-leakage/README.md

 <p align="center"><img src="model/fed_avg.png" width="200"></p>

 Table shows the prediction results of the SER model trained in two FL scenarios: FedSGD and FedAvg.
 We report the accuracy and unweighted average recall (UAR) scores of the SER task on each individual data set.
+In the baseline experiment, we set the learning rate as 0.05 and 0.0005 in FedSGD and FedAvg, respectively.
+The local batch size is 20, and global training epoch is set to 200.
+10% of the clients participant in each global training epoch.

 ![Alt text](results/fl_result.png?raw=true "Federated Learning - SER results")